 Modified Bass, Modified Stillman’s and Modified Charter’s:

-These techniques are very simple to Understad if you know the 3 main Tooth brushing techniques – Bass, Stillman and Charter’s all you have to do is follow thee technique and at the end Roll the Brush tufts Occlusally towards the crown.
+These techniques are very simple to understand if you know the 3 main Tooth brushing techniques – Bass, Stillman and Charter’s all you have to do is follow thee technique and at the end Roll the Brush tufts Occlusaly towards the crown.

 - Indications: Clean entire facial/buccal and lingual surfaces, Rolling motion avoids damaging the base of the gingival sulcus.